SQAPractical/GitHubTest/README.md

 4. Run `git status` - your changes will appear in red

-5. Add ALL your changes to staging by typing `git add .`
+5. Add ALL your changes to staging by typing `git add .`git checkout

     OR